shilpagopi/ML/Recap/Statistics/Probability.md

 * What is the probability that a seven-game series goes to 7 games?
 * What is the probability that two random chords in a circle will intersect?
 1/3
 * What is the expected number of rolls needed to see all 6 sides of a fair die?
 (1+6/5+6/4+6/3+6/2+6/1) = 14.7
+* Say you roll three dice, one by one.
+What is the probability that you obtain 3 numbers in a strictly increasing order?
+5/54